wasmerio/wasmer.io/_posts/wasmer-go-embedding-1.0.md

 * Linux on `arm64`,
 * Darwin on `amd64`.

-More is coming very soon, like Windows, Linux with `musl` etc.
+More is coming very soon, like Windows, Linux with `musl`, and more!

-If you want a specific Wasmer built, we got you covered with the `custom_wasmer_runtime` build tag.
+If you want to use a custom configuration of Wasmer, we've got you covered with the `custom_wasmer_runtime` build tag.

 ```shell
 $ # Configure cgo.